esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_simple.rst

 ^^^^^^^^^^^^^^^^^

 Well that was nice as it worked like a charm.
-But the UDP can also be a rather complex class and the chances that it is some how malformed are high.
-Lets see some common mistakes.
+But the UDP can also be a rather complex class and the chances that it is somehow malformed are high.
+Let's see some common mistakes.

 .. doctest::